SARS-CoV-2 Theta variant

 The Theta variant (P.3) was a SARS-CoV-2 variant of interest.
-It was first identified in the Philippines on February 18, 2021, and shortly thereafter detected in Japan on March 12, 2021.
+It was first detected in the Philippines through genomic surveillance in early 2021, with the earliest confirmed sample collected on January 8, 2021.

-The variant is distinct from those first discovered in the United Kingdom, South Africa, and Brazil, and is thought to pose a similar threat.
-It is more resistant to neutralizing antibodies, including those gained through vaccination, like how the South African and Brazilian variants appear to be.

 Under the standardized nomenclature system established by the World Health Organization (WHO), lineage P.3 has been labeled Theta and was classified as a variant of interest rather than a variant of concern.
 As of July 2021, Theta is no longer considered a variant of interest by the WHO.

 Classification

 The Theta variant corresponds to PANGO lineage P.3 (B.1.1.28.3), which stems from B.1.1.28, the same parental lineage as P.1 (Gamma) and P.2 (Zeta).
 It also belongs to Nextstrain clade 21E and GISAID clade GR/1092K.V1.

-On March 17, 2021, it was designated as a variant under investigation (VUI) labeled VUI-21MAR-02 by Public Health England (PHE).
-On March 24, 2021, the World Health Organization (WHO) classified it as a variant of interest (VOI) and assigned it the Greek-letter name Theta.
-Then, on July 6, 2021, it was reclassified as a variant under monitoring (VUM), and again on August 17, 2021, as a previously circulating VOI because it no longer poses a major additional risk to global public health.
+On March 17, 2021, it was designated as a variant under investigation (VUI) labeled VUI-21MAR-02 by Public Health England.
+On March 24, 2021, the World Health Organization classified it as a variant of interest (VOI) and assigned it the Greek-letter name Theta.
+It was reclassified as a variant under monitoring on July 6, 2021, and again on August 17, 2021, as a previously circulating VOI because it no longer poses a major additional risk to global public health.